Christopher Cox: U.S. Securities and Exchange Commission

-Cox was nominated by President George W. Bush to be the 28th chairman of the United States Securities and Exchange Commission (SEC) on June 2, 2005 and unanimously confirmed by the United States Senate on July 29, 2005.
-He was sworn in on August 3, 2005.
+Cox was nominated by President George W. Bush to be the 28th chairman of the United States Securities and Exchange Commission (SEC) on June 2, 2005, and unanimously confirmed by the United States Senate on July 29, 2005.
+He was sworn in on August 3, 2005, the day after his resignation from Congress.

 Shortly after becoming SEC Chairman, he was diagnosed with thymoma, a rare form of cancer, and underwent surgery in January 2006 to remove a tumor from his chest.
 He returned to work "after several weeks recovering from surgery," according to The Associated Press.
 (The cancer returned 10 years later, but Cox was again given a clean bill of health after surgery and treatment.)

 In May 2008, Cox delivered the Commencement Address at Northeastern University in Boston, Massachusetts.
 In April 2008, he received the University of Southern California's highest award, the Asa V. Call Achievement Award, in a ceremony at the Los Angeles Millennium Biltmore Hotel.

 The Housing and Economic Recovery Act of 2008, enacted in July 2008, gave Cox one of five seats on the Federal Housing Finance Oversight Board, which advises the Director of the Federal Housing Finance Agency with respect to overall strategies and policies regarding the safety and soundness of Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
 In September 2008, the U.S. Congress passed and President Bush signed the Emergency Economic Stabilization Act of 2008, which placed Cox on the newly established Financial Stability Oversight Board to oversee the $700 billion Troubled Assets Relief Program.